This article will provide you with an easy-to-understand explanation of what mobile cardiac telemetry (MCT) is.

-I will explain how MCT relates to heart disease, who may benefit from it and what MCT entails.
+I will explain how MCT relates to heart disease, who may benefit from it, and answer questions that cardiac telemetry patients should know.
 I hope you find the following information educational and informative.
 And if you know of someone who may benefit from reading it, I encourage you to pass it along.

 What is Mobile Cardiac Telemetry?

-Mobile cardiac telemetry is a type of telemetry that is done outside a hospital setting.
+Mobile cardiac telemetry is a type of telemetry that is done outside of a hospital setting.
 It is used as a diagnostic test.
-MCT can monitor your heart rhythms as you run errands, exercise, and sleep.
+MCT can monitor heart rhythms as you run errands, exercise, and sleep.

 Telemetry is used to watch your pattern of heartbeats and find any heart problems you may have.
 It also allows doctors to see how well your medications are working to manage your heart condition.

 Each electrode is about the size of a silver dollar.
-And the monitor is about the size of a deck of cards.
+The monitor is about the size of a deck of cards.